-The Forward Planning Team consists of a Forward Planning Manager along with 4 Forward Planning Officers covering all aspects of Planning Policy including the development plan policy, Supplementary Planning Guidance, site delivery initiatives and monitoring including the AMR, Regional Waste and Joint Housing Land Availability.
+The Forward Planning Team consists of a Forward Planning Manager along with 5 Forward Planning Officers covering all aspects of Planning Policy including the development plan policy, Supplementary Planning Guidance, site delivery initiatives and monitoring including the AMR, Regional Waste and Joint Housing Land Availability.
+During the year a 4 year post for Sustainability and Ecology Support Officer was created and recruited to, this is to support the Team through the LDP Review.